Block on Trump's Asylum Ban Upheld by Supreme Court

 Here's a question that hungry commuters may want answered: Is it legal to eat and drive?

 It may seem like a silly question, given the number of drive-thru food options available.
-But with distracted driving laws on the books nationwide, can eating while driving technically be considered unlawful?
+But with more states expanding their distracted driving laws, can eating while driving technically be considered unlawful?

 So far, there's no law that explicitly bans the act of "eating" behind the wheel.
 However, because of the way distracted driving laws are worded, local law enforcement could potentially determine that shoveling a muffin in your mouth while maneuvering through traffic is enough to warrant a ticket.